geofmureithi/ubu-block/README.md

 ```

 How about that?
-No opening servers and everything is public and sql friendly
+No `fungua servers` and everything is public and sql friendly

 ## Free Public Servers